Siddardar/metabase-iris-driver/README.md

 ---

-**Note**: This driver is not officially supported by InterSystems or Metabase.
-Use in production environments should be thoroughly tested.
+**Note**: This driver is not officially supported by Metabase yet and as such will not work on Metabase Cloud.